Table of Contents

-A corporate action (CorpActions) is an action initiated by a public company that brings an actual change to the securities issued by the company for the betterment of the operations of the company.
+A corporate action (CorpActions) is an action initiated by a public company that brings an actual change to the securities issued in the share market by the company for the betterment of the operations of the company.
 Corporate actions are generally taken place after the agreement between the shareholder and the board of directors of the company.

 The Price of the equities of the company will directly be affected by the corporate action.
 A Corporate action by a company will be either mandatory or voluntary.
 A Mandatory corporate action by a company is automatically applied to the investors involved, however, voluntary corporate action requires an investor’s response to executing.

 The corporate actions are divided into three types on the basis of their execution mode:

 A mandatory corporate action is initiated by the board of directors and Participation from shareholders is mandatory for these corporate actions.
 The shareholder is not required to do anything for these corporate actions only needs to accept it as a passive beneficiary.